enst80/mediawiki-extensions-Auth_remoteuser/README.md

 * This extension comes with predefined remote user name filters (which are using the hook mentioned above).
-If you want to replace something, set an array of replacement patterns to the following configuration variable (Each search pattern can be in PCRE syntax too):
+If you want to replace something, set an array of search and replacement patterns to the following configuration variable (Each pattern can be a regular expression in PCRE syntax too):

         $wgAuthRemoteuserUserNameReplaceFilter = null; // default